-The following instructions explain how to add Google Analytics to your website so you can track website activity.
+The following instructions explain how to add Google Analytics, Ecommerce and Cross Domain Tracking to your website so you can track website activity.
 Learn more about Google Analytics.

 - Set up a Google Analytics account.
 See http://www.google.com/analytics/

 - Note: If you already have an account with Google Analytics, we strongly recommend you set up a separate account and tracking code for simplicity.
-However, you are able to use the tracking code from your existing account to track your Arlo pages through the use of multi domain tracking.
+However, you are able to use the tracking code from your existing account to track your Arlo pages through the use of cross-domain tracking.

 - Send Arlo Support your Google Analytics Tracking Code.